 I have written and edited several works on income and wealth inequality in New Zealand, all of which have contributed to and shaped a growing debate on economic imbalances in this country.

-In June 2013, Bridget Williams Books (BWB) published Inequality: A New Zealand Crisis, which I edited, and which examines the striking growth in the rich-poor divide during the last 30 years, its effects on our society, and how it might be reversed.
+In June 2013, Bridget Williams Books (BWB) published Inequality: A New Zealand Crisis, which I edited, and which examines the striking growth in the rich-poor divide during the last 30 years, its effects on society, and how it might be reversed.
 It has been republished, in updated form, in late 2018.

 Inequality: A New Zealand Crisis generated widespread discussion and numerous reviews, articles and comments, some of which can be found here.
 Since the book’s publication, public interest in inequality has continued to rise, and it remains – according to public polling – one of the single biggest issues facing the country.